 Each summer, BIOS offers a suite of courses for both graduate and undergraduate students that capitalizes upon the expertise of our faculty and visiting scientists.
 These courses, listed below, provide many students the opportunity to study topics in marine science that might not be offered within the curricula of their home institutions.
 Each course comprises lectures, laboratory exercises, and complementary field components that build upon what is learned in the classroom.
-Scholarships are available to all students.
+Partial scholarships may be available to all students.

 Coral Reef Ecology: Reef Response to Environmental Change